WarZone2 – VulnHub WriteUp

 ssh flagman@192.168.21.3

-Success..we need to perform post exploitation reconnaissance (i.e. RECON) in order to get a better understanding of what WARZONE2 offers.
-Firstly, we need to determine if there’s a way for file transfer.
+Success… we need to perform post exploitation reconnaissance (i.e. RECON) in order to get a better understanding of what WARZONE2 offers.
+First, we need to determine if there’s a way for file transfer.
 We chose to use WGET since it was already on WARZONE2 system.
-Uploading our RECON tools (i.e. LinEnum.sh and LinPeas.sh) was easily uploaded using the python module for SIMPLEHTTPSERVER onto the system.
+Our RECON tools (i.e. LinEnum.sh and LinPeas.sh) were easily uploaded using the python module for SIMPLEHTTPSERVER onto the system.
 We will host the tools from our system via HTTP server using python module to achieve file transfer.

 python -m SimpleHTTPServer 80